About Ocular Brachytherapy

 Before your visits, write down any questions and concerns you have.
 Bring this and a list of all your medicines with you to your appointments.

-If you’re running low on any of your medications, tell your doctor before you run out.
+If you’re running low on any of your medicines, tell your doctor before you run out.
 You can also call your doctor or nurse at any time between follow-up visits if you have any questions.

 Emotional concerns